“A sort of delightful terror”

 We're delighted to share a snapshot of Bluebeard's Castle.
 Featuring live singing by the cast and animations by the students of Ravensbourne University.
 Livestream on 4th July, hosted by Neverthere @Surge festival.
 Click here to watch.

-The Goth Chapters digital project is launched
+All four chapters of The Goth Chapters digital project are now available